diego0020/braviz-app/README.txt

 Install:
 Add the location of this directory to PYTHONPATH environment variable.
 Prerequisites:
-- Python
+- Python 2.75
-- VTK with Python wrapping
+- VTK 6.0 with Python wrapping

+Python packages:
 - nibabel
 - colorbrewer
 - numpy